 You will receive access to an Investor Portal, which has information on projects and status.
 You will also receive quarterly updates and statements.
 If you have additional questions, we are just an email or phone call away.

 Distributions are completed electronically and sent to a U.S. bank account.

 About Private Real Estate Investing

 One of the most significant downsides of real estate investing is that your investment is not liquid.
 In other words, you must commit your money for a period of years.
 It’s not like the stock market where you can trade in and out quickly.
-So don’t consider making an investment if you can’t leave it in there for a period of years or decades.
+Only consider making an investment if you can leave your funds invested for several years or decades.

 While this is a potential negative, this can also be a positive.
-The investment requires you to commit your money for a period of years, not days, so that you can realize the benefits of compounding.
+The investment requires you to commit your money for years to come, not days.
+As a result, you benefit more from compounding interest.

-No. You must have excess money you will not need for a period of years.
-If you will have the need for these funds within 5 to 10 years, you should not invest in private real estate and look for a more suitable short term investment.
+Not always.
+You must have excess money you will not need for several years.
+If you will need the funds in 5-10 years you should not invest in private real estate.
+Instead, look for a more suitable short-term investment.

-There are several tax benefits you can realize through real estate investing.
-To provide more information, we have created a short eBook on the topic.
-You can download the free eBook here.
-Consult your tax professional for any tax advice.
+There are several tax benefits through real estate investing.
+We have a short eBook with more information which is downloadable here.
+Always remember to consult your tax professional for specific tax advice.